MicrosoftDocs/Viva/Viva/glint/survey-reports-overview.md

 5. In **Grant Report Access**, check the box of the roles you wish to grant access to.
 Once access is granted, it can't be revoked.
 6. Select **Provide Access**.
 The message *Visible to All Reporting Roles and Release Completed* confirms the change.

-Once the next program cycle begins, and if the last cycle has phased access, the access will default back to Live.
+Once the next program cycle begins, and if the last cycle has Phased access, the access will default back to Live.